Searching for local associations while controlling the false discovery rate: Introduction

 The analysis of heterogeneous data extends beyond the focus of this paper and has attracted interest for various reasons.
 While a comprehensive review is beyond the scope of this work, it is worth noting that heterogeneous data analysis can help mitigate collinearity issues \citep{peterson2019genome}, improve the robustness of predictive models to distribution shifts \citep{berg2019reduced}, and help identify causal associations \citep{peters2016causal}.

 This paper focuses on identifying subgroups of a heterogeneous population within which there are relatively homogeneous conditional associations.
-There are many algorithms and models that can discover subgroups of individuals exhibiting coherent behaviors \citep{novak2009supervised}, detect interactions \citep{bien2013lasso,wen2014bayesian,tibshirani2020pliable}, or estimate heterogeneous effects in regression and causal inference \citep{athey2016recursive,moore2019linear,kunzel2019metalearners,hahn2020bayesian,cui2023estimating}; see also \citet{caron2022estimating} for a review.
-While such methods are usually not designed to obtain statistical inferences with finite-sample guarantees, they provide powerful tools that can be leveraged in the ``learning'' phase of our method.
+There are many algorithms and models that can discover subgroups exhibiting coherent behaviors \citep{novak2009supervised}, detect interactions \citep{bien2013lasso,wen2014bayesian}, or estimate heterogeneous effects in regression and causal inference \citep{athey2016recursive}; see also \citet{caron2022estimating} for a review.
+Even if such methods are not designed to obtain statistical inferences with finite-sample guarantees, they can be leveraged in the ``learning'' phase of our method.

-This work is also inspired by the literature on explainability in machine learning; e.g., see \cite{molnar2022} for a review.
-A central challenge in this field is enhancing the interpretability of opaque predictive models by identifying ``important" variables.
-There are many definitions of variable importance, from descriptive measures capturing a model's input-output relationship to inferential measures offering insights into the underlying population.
+This work is also inspired by the literature on explainability in machine learning \citep{molnar2022}, where a central challenge is enhancing the interpretability of opaque predictive models by identifying ``important" variables.
+There are many definitions of variable importance, from descriptive measures capturing a model's input-output relation to inferential measures offering insights into the underlying population.
 Given the nonlinear nature of many machine learning models, assessments of variable importance are often context-dependent.
-Despite limitations in current approaches \citep{ghassemi2021, mase2024}, this research highlights the value of ``local" importance measures in capturing data heterogeneity.
+Despite limitations in current approaches \citep{ghassemi2021}, this research highlights the value of ``local" importance measures in capturing data heterogeneity.

 A few prior studies have addressed heterogeneity in knockoff-based analyses \citep{barber2015controlling}, particularly within the model-X framework \citep{candes2018} used in this paper. \citet{Gimenez2019} introduced a notion of local variable importance expressed as statistical hypotheses testable via the knockoff filter.
 Their approach formulates inference in terms of conditional associations within neighborhoods in the space of $X$, with each neighborhood corresponding to distinct hypotheses tested under FDR control.
 To enable efficient inference, these neighborhoods are defined (possibly adaptively) using both original features and synthetic knockoffs, which can complicate interpretability.
 Additionally, \citet{Gimenez2019} note that testing all local hypotheses within fixed neighborhoods may significantly reduce power due to smaller effective sample sizes.